 A lot.
 But in a nutshell, here’s what you can do with FusionCharts Free:

-- Use it for any purpose, commercial or personal
+- Use it for any purpose, commercial or personal.

-- Modify its source code to suit your needs
+- Modify its source code to suit your needs.

-- Re-distribute FusionCharts Free, modified or the way it is, as part of your software or hardware applications
+- Re-distribute FusionCharts Free, modified, or the way it is, as part of your software or hardware applications.

 Someone famous once famously said, “A project does not become open source simply by publishing its source code.”
 We couldn’t agree more.

 There are lots of things that you can customize now with the source code in your hands.
-So how about giving your imagination a small little spark, and then you can pump in some more and ignite a fire?
+So how about giving your imagination a tiny little spark, and then you can pump in some more and ignite a fire?

 Possible Customization: Bigger anchors